marshyski/pe-razor-vagrant-stack/Demo.md

 These are the nodes to be provisioned using Razor.
 You need at least 4 VMs for this demo.

  1. Import the the sample OVA template from the `example_pxe_boot_vm` directory into VirtualBox.
- 1. Rename the VM to `Razor-Template-Large`.
+ 1. Rename the VM to `Razor-Template-Small`.
+ 1. Change the memory size to 768MB (CentOS 6 install will fail with less than this).
+ 1. Change the OS type to "Other Linux (64-bit)".
+ 1. Make a clone of `Razor-Template-Small` and name it `Razor-Template-Large`
  1. Change the memory size to 850MB.
- 1. Change the OS type to "Other Linux (64-bit)".
- 1. Make a clone of `Razor-Template-Large` and name it `Razor-Template-Small`
- 1. Change the memory size to 768MB (CentOS 6 install will fail with less than this).
+ 1. Change the number of CPUs to 2.
- 1. __Optional__ - Add a second network interface and set it to bridge mode.
-     - If using the bridge interface, uncomment the lines `include network::bridge_dhcp_off` and `include network::bridge_dhcp_on` in `site.pp`.

 Create nodes using the templates.
 This step requires the `VBoxManage` command line tool.